collapsed-stacks/startups/questions/3028/how-much-learning-how-much-working.md

 - tagged: `learning`
 - score: 5

-<p>Assuming I have an idea but know nothing about startups and entrepreneurship, how much time should I spend on learning?
+Assuming I have an idea but know nothing about startups and entrepreneurship, how much time should I spend on learning?
-What books/courses/... do you recommend for learning?</p>
+What books/courses/... do you recommend for learning?

-<p>By working I mean working on the idea and trying to make it happen.
+By working I mean working on the idea and trying to make it happen.
-By learning I mean like reading a book. (not learning that comes from research on customers, that's work!)</p>
+By learning I mean like reading a book. (not learning that comes from research on customers, that's work!)

 ## Answer 3037